unikraft/docs/README.md

 It provides information for the latest version of [Unikraft](https://github.com/unikraft/unikraft) and [KraftKit](https://kraftkit.sh).

 Documentation is written in [MDX](https://mdxjs.com/) format.
-Building and deploying it requires Node and NPM.
+Building and deploying it requires Node and npm.
 You can build and run either natively or using Docker.

 ## Building and Testing Natively